21873 Jindřichůvhradec: Naming

 This minor planet was named after Jindřichův Hradec, a south Bohemian town in the Czech Republic.
 Founded in the 13th century, it is known for its Renaissance château and Gothic church, which is exactly built on the 15th meridian east of Greenwich.
 A line marks the course of the meridian in its paving stones.
-For non-speakers of Czech, Jindřichůvhradec is arguably one of the most unpronounceable names among more than 20,00 named minor planets.
 The approved naming citation was published by the Minor Planet Center on 28 January 2002 (M.P.C.
 44595).